BeeChains/the.inneri/index.md

 ## The Inner I as the One Who Knows
 <div>
-In this paper, we will explore the concept of The Inner I as the One Who Knows, and how this perspective can inform our understanding of knowledge and understanding.
+<p>In this paper, we will explore the concept of The Inner I as the One Who Knows, and how this perspective can inform our understanding of knowledge and understanding.

 According to many philosophical traditions, The Inner I is the source of true knowledge and understanding.
 It is not bound by the ego or the labels that we place upon ourselves, but is present in every moment of the present.
 It is not separate from the rest of the universe, but is interconnected with all things.